 Porsche, Hyundai and Kia are already producing electric cars with 800 volts electrical systems instead of the usual 400 volts.
-However, BYD will be the first automaker to make this technology available in affordable electric cars with the upcoming BYD EA1.
+However, BYD will be the first automaker to make this technology available in affordable electric cars.

 What makes 800-volt systems better than the usual 400 volts?